Never Enough: The Narcissist’s Insatiable Curse

 Don’t try to take water from an empty well, you will end up thirsty every time.

-This doesn’t mean that you should accept this behavior but distancing yourself from the manipulation can allow you to not take it as personally.
+This doesn’t mean that you should accept this behaviour but distancing yourself from the manipulation can allow you to not take it as personally.

 Engaging with a narcissist can be a challenging and emotionally draining experience.

 Make an effort to stay grounded within your own sense of self.
 Know your own value.
-Stand firm in your sense of who you are and recognize that your needs are also important.
+Stand firm in your sense of who you are and recognise that your needs are also important.

-If someone is trying to manipulate you into doubting your own worth, observe that behavior as part of their inner challenges.
+If someone is trying to manipulate you into doubting your own worth, observe that behaviour as part of their inner challenges.

-No one has the power to control your view of self and you don’t need to hand that over to someone who is determined to near it down for their own benefit.
+No one has the power to control your view of self and you don’t need to hand that over to someone who is determined to wear it down for their own benefit.